Kenneth Connor: Career

-He moved on to the London Old Vic Company for a 1947–48 season at the New Theatre.
+Connor moved on to the London Old Vic Company for a 1947–48 season at the New Theatre.
 His most notable performances there were as Chaplain de Stogumber in Saint Joan and Dobchinsky in The Government Inspector, which starred Alec Guinness.
 Realising he was not a "tall, impressive juvenile lead or a young lover type", he decided to specialise in comedy.
-He appeared in Talbot Rothwell's farce Queen Elizabeth Slept Here in the West End in 1949.
+Connor appeared in Talbot Rothwell's farce Queen Elizabeth Slept Here in the West End in 1949.

-He took over from Peter Sellers in Ted Ray's radio show Ray's a Laugh – launched by the BBC in 1949 as a successor to Tommy Handley's ITMA.
-He played the brother-in-law and other oddball characters such as Sidney Mincing.
+He took over from Peter Sellers in Ted Ray's radio show Ray's a Laugh, which was launched by the BBC in 1949 as a successor to Tommy Handley's ITMA.
+Connor played the brother-in-law, and other oddball characters such as Sidney Mincing.
 Ray took Connor with him to his TV shows, and the pair would star together in the third Carry On film, Carry On Teacher.

 On occasion, he appeared in The Goon Show, standing in for regular cast members struck down by illness.
 He also appeared in the anarchic, Goon-style TV series The Idiot Weekly, Price 2d (1956) and A Show Called Fred (1956).

 Connor gained a small role in the film The Ladykillers (1955) as a taxi driver.
 In 1958, he was cast in the first Carry On film, Carry On Sergeant, and became one of the regular cast in the series, appearing in seventeen of the original thirty films and many of the associated television productions.
 Alongside Kenneth Williams and Eric Barker, Connor was one of only three actors to appear in both the first and last of the original sequence of Carry On films (Carry On Sergeant and Carry On Emmannuelle).

 In his earlier Carry On appearances, Connor frequently played the romantic lead or other sympathetic roles (typically with an element of comically neurotic anxiety), while later appearances saw him play less sympathetic characters such as married men with wandering eyes who made lascivious remarks.
 In Carry On Nurse (1959), his real-life son Jeremy appeared as his character Bernie Bishop's son.
 In 1961, he starred with fellow Carry On stars Sid James and Esma Cannon in the comedy film What a Carve Up!
 In fact, in the 1959–61 period, he was one of the most prominent leading men in British comedy films.
 As well as What a Carve Up! and the Carry On films, other films he starred in during this period included Watch Your Stern (1960), Nearly a Nasty Accident (1961) and the Dentist films.
 In 1960, he did the voices of the horse and dog in the Four Feather Falls puppet series.